amqp-node/amqplib/doc/channel_api.md

-Often, AMQP commands have an `arguments` table that can contain arbitrary values, usually used by implementation-specific extensions like [RabbitMQ's consumer priorities][rabbitmq-consumer-priority].
-This is accessible as the option `arguments`, an object: if an API method does not account for an extension in its `options`, you can fall back to using the arguments object, though bear in mind that the field name will usually be 'x-something', while the options are just 'something'.
-Values passed in `options`, if understood by the API, will override those given in `arguments`.
+Often, AMQP commands have an `arguments` table that can contain arbitrary values, usually used by implementation-specific extensions like
+[RabbitMQ's consumer priorities][rabbitmq-consumer-priority].
+This is accessible as the option `arguments`, also an object: if an API method does not account for an extension in its stated `options`, you can fall back to using the `options.arguments` object, though bear in mind that the field name will usually be 'x-something', while the options are just 'something'.
+Values passed in `options`, if understood by the API, will override those given in `options.arguments`.

 ```js
 var common_options = {durable: true, noAck: true};